-ISLE OF WIGHT Co., Va. - An 18-year-old Smithfield High School student accused of making a social media threat against the school made his first court appearance Wednesday.
+ISLE OF WIGHT Co., Va. - An 18-year-old Smithfield High School student accused of making a social media threat against the school plead guilty to extortion.

-Emerson, investigators said threatened students at Smithfield High School on October 16 using social media.
+Investigators said Emerson threatened students at Smithfield High School on October 16, 2018 using social media.
 The threat was discovered around lunchtime and the school was placed on lockdown.

 Through the investigation, the Isle of Wight County Sheriff's Office seized a number of items from a home on Carrollton Boulevard including an AR-15 rifle, two loaded magazines, .233 ammunition, multiple cell phones, USB drives, flash drives, an iPad and a Kindle.